Seamlessly manage all of your form submissions, including funding, sponsorship, in-kind requests or anything else you can dream up!

 You can change the state for all of the submissions you selected all at once - super handy!

 The 'Change Submission States' window for a batch or group is very similar to the regular state change window for an individual submission, but there are few things to be aware of:

 - You still have the option to notify applicants of the change, but just know that if you decide to provide a custom message, that message will be sent to ALL of your selected submissions, so ensure the message is relevant to the whole group.

 - You won't see the amount the submitter asked for or any updates to that amount that your admins have made.
 If you have fields that require confirmation before you can change state, a message will appear (see below).
 Before you can change the state for the batch of submissions, you will need to go back and confirm those values first.

 You can message your selected batch of submissions all at once - big time saver!
-The most common use for this is approvals and declines.
+Every submitter will receive the same message.

 Submission Data & Reports

 The data for every submission can always be accessed in the custom report for each form.
 Details on how reports work and where you can find summary data can be found here.